nbkolev/interview-2025-04/04-reverse-engineering/file-a/README.md

 6 1
 ...
 ```

 * Output stays the same after multiple executions it seems to be produced by printf("%d %d/n") the "%d %d/n" string is visible in the disassembly.
 * From the dissassembly data looks static, not computed.
 * The first column is monotonically increasing so examining the output by plotting it to Libreoffice Calc looks like some graph:
 ![alt text](A-output-plot.png)
-* As it resembles first derivative of acceleration trying integration:
+* As it resembles first derivative of acceleration we will attempt integration:
 * ![alt text](A-output-integrated-plot.png)

 * Making and "informed assumption" this looks like an increasing trend of some sort could be number of clients of a company, increasing revenue, total data served or etc.